ma18015/Introduction-of-Programming2/README.md

 If you have any idea to solve this problem(especially how to deal with `printf`), plz let me know.

 Defalt src path is `./src`, so plz put c files in src dir. \
-Optionally, you can set your path to src by arg1 for all files below except for show\_program. \
+Optionally, you can set your path to src by arg1 for all scripts below except for show\_program. \
 Only for show\_program you can set path by arg2.
 * test script \
   Run c file with some input cases and print outputs.